Faculty and Staff Directory

 Current Research Projects

-I am currently editing a print critical edition of Scott O'Dell's landmark children's novel Island of the Blue Dolphins (1960) and, in collaboration with partners including the National Park Service, Channel Islands National Park, and the USC Center for Digital Humanities, I am building a virtual museum and digital archive centered on the novel and the historical actor upon whom it is based, the so-called Lone Woman of San Nicolas Island.
-A Nicoleña/Tongva, the Lone Woman was isolated on the most remote of California’s Channel Islands between 1835-53 as a result of the international sea otter trade and Spanish policies of reducción; she was “rescued” and brought to Santa Barbara in 1853, dying seven weeks later.
-The Lone Woman’s story circulated widely in the United States during the nineteenth and early twentieth century, with national magazines and local newspapers across the country narrating her tale.
-The digital archive collects, transcribes, and annotates these articles, enabling readers to see how a mythic narrative of the "discovery" of the Lone Woman, who figures as a “girl Crusoe” and the “last of her tribe,” begins to cohere, ultimately informing Scott O’Dell’s novel Island of the Blue Dolphins—and rehearsing a settler colonial narrative for schoolchildren into the twenty-first century.
+I am collaborating with partners at the Channel Islands National Park to complete a multimedia web resource and K-12 curriculum on Scott O’Dell’s landmark children’s book Island of the Blue Dolphins and the historical figure who inspired it, a California Indian (Nicoleño) who was isolated on the most remote of California’s Channel Islands between 1835-53 as a result of the international sea otter trade and Spanish policies of reducción; she was “discovered” and brought to Santa Barbara in 1853, dying seven weeks later.
+The Lone Woman’s story circulated widely in the United States during the nineteenth and early twentieth century, with national magazines and local newspapers across the country narrating her life history as a Vanishing Indian tale.

 • The Student Teacher Handbook, 4th Edition.
 Mahwah, NJ: Lawrence Erlbaum Associates, 2002. (with David C. Schwebel, Bernice L. Schwebel, and Carol R. Schwebel).